chrisvanlier2005/laravel-open-api-controller-spec/README.md

-# Laravel OpenAPI specification generator
+# Specification Generator for laravel controllers

 This is a PoC for generating OpenAPI specification from Laravel controllers.
 Currently only supports generating basic endpoint based on a controller.